bluetrickpt/RebounceGalaxy/README.md

 # RebounceGalaxy
-My first game with Phaser.io
+My first attempt to build a game from scratch using the Phaser.io Engine.